 The Van Ness Ball with Stand,which allows you to keep closer control of your hamster rather than have it roll off all over the house!
 You can either use the ball on a stand in one location (like a hamster wheel) or let it off the stand to roam freely.

 Or the large version of the Kerry Run-About Small Animal Exercise Ball.

-Whichever you choose, the most important thing to remember is that whatever hamster ball you choose you should take all the necessary safety precautions, and always watch your hamster while they are using it.
+Whichever you choose, the most important thing to remember is that you should take all the necessary safety precautions.